 Abstract

-Purpose: The study sought to 1) characterize the demographic, audiological, and intervention variability in the population of DHH children receiving state services for hearing loss; 2) identify predictors of vocabulary delays; and 3) evaluate the success of early identification and intervention efforts at a state level.
+Purpose: The study sought to 1) characterize the demographic, audiological, and intervention variability in the population of DHH children receiving state services for hearing loss; 2) identify predictors of vocabulary delays; and 3) evaluate factors influencing the success and timing of early identification and intervention efforts at a state level.

 Method: One hundred Deaf/Hard-of-Hearing infants and toddlers (aged 4-36 months) enrolled in early intervention completed the MacArthur-Bates Communicative Development Inventory, and detailed information about their audiological and clinical history was collected.
 We examined the influence of demographic, clinical, and audiological factors on vocabulary outcomes and early intervention efforts.